 Be sure you understand the requirements for your VA benefits to ensure proper payment!

-- The student must be fully matriculated prior to certification to the Veterans Administration as eligible to receive benefits.
+- The student must be accepted with all official transcripts submitted prior to certification to the Veterans Administration as eligible to receive benefits.

 - It is the student’s responsibility to advise the University’s VA Office at the beginning of each semester or term about their schedule and if it is FINAL.
 In addition, it is the student’s responsibility to notify the VA Office of any change in the student’s status, such as dropping or adding courses or withdrawal from the school after a semester or term has started.
 When a student using the Post 9/11 GI Bill drops a class (or stops attending) after the enrollment certification is submitted to VA, the student is responsible for any overpayment by VA.